vuquangkhtn/problems-solving/interview-questions/react.md

 ### What is React Router?
 <!-- id: yX93pYzyV(, noteType: Basic-66869 -->

-React Router is a routing-specific library that helps you add new screens and flows to your application quickly, while keeping the URL in sync with what's being displayed on the page.
-Some hook methods this library provides are useHistory, useLocation, useParams.
-It covers: Configuring RoutesNavigating with LinkUsing Nested Routes for LayoutNavigating programmaticallyUsing URL params and Search params
+- A routing library that keeps the UI in sync with the URL.
+- Hooks: `useNavigate` (v6), `useLocation`, `useParams`.
+- Covers:
+  - Configuring routes
+  - Navigating with `Link`
+  - Nested routes/layouts
+  - Programmatic navigation
+  - URL params and search params

 ### How React Router is different from history library?
 <!-- id: BHB7^Vf4qD, noteType: Basic-66869 -->

-React Router is a wrapper around the history library which handles interaction between the browser's window.history with its browser and hash histories.
-It also provides memory history which is useful for environments that don't have global history, such as mobile app development (React Native) and unit testing with Node.
+- React Router wraps the `history` library, managing browser and hash histories.
+- Adds declarative routing components and React integration.
+- Provides memory history for non-browser environments (React Native, tests).

 ### What is React Interalization?
 <!-- id: HZ`|B1)+3~, noteType: Basic-66869 -->